You probably have a few questions.

 What is a Life Plan Community?

 A Life Plan Community (formerly known as a Continuing Care Retirement Community) provides Residential Living, Personal Care, and Health Care, as well as a full range of wellness and supportive services on one campus.
-Residents benefit from an active lifestyle and gain peace of mind knowing that their future health care needs will be met.
+Residents benefit from an active lifestyle and gain peace of mind knowing that their future continuing care health care needs will be met.

 Financial and Insurance Considerations